idarahu/DE-project/FinalReport.md

 #### Missing links between authors using Delta-Stepping Single-Source Shortest Path

-To search for a missing link between two authors, we use the [Single-Source Shortest Path](https://neo4j.com/docs/graph-data-science/current/algorithms/delta-single-source/) from GDS.
+The [Single-Source Shortest Path](https://neo4j.com/docs/graph-data-science/current/algorithms/delta-single-source/) from GDS is used to search for a missing link between two authors.

-First, we create a projection:
+In the first step, the projection is made:
 ```cypher
 CALL gds.graph.project.cypher('missing_link', 'MATCH (a:Author) RETURN id(a) AS id', 'MATCH (a1:Author)-[:COLLABORATES_WITH]-(a2:Author) RETURN id(a1) AS source, id(a2) AS target')
 ```

-Then, we pick two authors who have not collaborated with each other, e.g., "T. Nagao" and "T.H.
-Puzia":
+Then, two authors who have not collaborated with each other, e.g., "T. Nagao" and "T.H.
+Puzia", are picked out.

 <img width="1427" alt="Screenshot 2023-01-15 at 12 36 55" src="https://user-images.githubusercontent.com/6259054/212536677-2e474212-6ef5-49c9-8ffb-bca78ea301b3.png">

-Finally, we find the shortest path between the authors with author_id 36102 and 34512:
+Finally, the shortest path between the authors with author_id 36102 and 34512 is found:

 ```cypher
 MATCH (source:Author {author_id: "36102"})